 Part of the health program that J&S has implemented includes the VitaFerm® line of supplements from BioZyme® Inc. To combat heat stress, they feed VitaFerm HEAT® during the hottest months of the year, and they have seen a difference in their cattle grazing more during the day, not staying bunched up.
 Calves will follow the lead of the mama cow, and when the cows are out grazing more so are their calves, meaning the calves are growing more, achieving the goals at J&S.

 VitaFerm HEAT is a vitamin and mineral supplement for beef cattle used to reduce heat stress during temperatures of 70 degrees and above, or anytime cattle are grazing fescue.
 HEAT contains Amaferm® and Capsaicin, both research-proven to maintain body temperature.
 Amaferm is a natural prebiotic designed to maximize the nutritional value of feed.
 It is also research-proven to maintain performance during heat stress and increase forage digestion, a common issue with fescue.
-HEAT also includes garlic, a natural insect repellent.
+HEAT also includes garlic, to deter insects.

 “When the VitaFerm HEAT mineral came out with the idea that you could lower the body temperature of the cow and possibly put that cow on the pasture grazing for more hours a day, that was a pretty big interest to me.
 I think the VitaFerm HEAT does remove some stress from the heat and humidity on the cattle.
 Therefore, if they graze more they gain more,” Simmons said.